-In-use factors are taken from the PCDB, but categories are supplied in Table 4h.
+In-use factors are taken from the PCDB.
 Specific fan power and heat exchange efficiency are multiplied by the appropriate in-use factor for the purposes of SAP calculations.
 The factors will be updated in future as relevant to take account of research results on the practical performance of mechanical ventilation systems, and additional values applicable when the system has been installed under an approved installation scheme for mechanical ventilation if such a scheme is implemented.